 It aims to encourage support for the Armed Forces Community working and residing in Hampshire and to recognise and remember the sacrifices made by members of this Armed Forces Community.
 This includes in-Service and ex-Service personnel their families and widow(er)s in Hampshire.

-Hampshire County and the District Councils were among the first counties to sign up to the Community Covenant earlier this year.
+Hampshire County and the District Councils were among the first counties to sign up to the Community Covenant.
 Details of Funding for Local Projects

 The Community Covenant Grant Scheme has been set up to provide financial support to local projects which strengthen the ties or the mutual understanding between members of the Armed Forces Community and the wider community in which they live.